-As people grow older, a number of changes happen in the body.
-While the obvious external signs are hair turning grey and skin becoming wrinkly, it’s also possible for the eyes to change colour.
+As we grow older, a number of changes happen to our bodies.
+While the obvious external signs are hair turning grey and skin becoming wrinkly, it’s also possible for our eyes to change colour.

 Eyes are one of the most complicated organs in the body behind the brain.
 As we age, the quality of our eyesight deteriorates and, for some people, the colour can also change.
 In fact, All About Vision suggests that a change in eye colour occurs in up to 15 per cent of all Caucasian people throughout their lifetime.
 While these changes usually occur in people with lighter eye colours, a number of other factors can contribute to eyes becoming darker or lighter over time.